+2022.22

-Academic Year (student 2021-22
+Academic Year (student 2022-23

 cohort covered by

-specification)
+specification) 2122

 Module Code 3120

 Module Title Immunology of Infectious Diseases

 Module Organiser(s) Professor Greg Bancroft

 Faculty Infectious & Tropical Diseases

 FHEQ Level Level 7

 Credit Value CATS: 50

 ECTS: 25

 HECoS Code 100265:100345 (1:1)

 Term of Delivery Term 1

-Mode of Delivery For 2021-22 this module will be delivered by a combination of
+Mode of Delivery For 2022-23 this module will be delivered by predominantly

-online and face to face teaching modes.
+face-to-face teaching modes.

-Where specific teaching methods (lectures, seminars, discussion
+Where specific teaching methods (lectures, seminars, discus-

-groups) are noted in this module specification these will be
+sion groups) are noted in this module specification these will

-delivered using an online platform (Moodle) and face to face
+be delivered by predominantly face-to-face sessions.
+There

-sessions in LSHTM.
-There will be a combination of live and
+will be a combination of live and interactive activities (syn-

-interactive activities (synchronous learning) as well as recorded
+chronous learning) as well as recorded or self-directed study

-or self-directed study (asynchronous learning), plus face to face
+(asynchronous learning), plus face-to-face laboratory classes.

-laboratory practical classes
+(45)

 Mode of Study Full-time

 Language of Study English

 Pre-Requisites None

 Accreditation by None

-Professional Statutory and
+Professional Statutory

-Regulatory Body
+and Regulatory Body

-Module Cap (Indicative Approximately 20 (numbers may be capped due to limitations in
+Module Cap (Indicative Approximately 20 (numbers may be capped due to

-number of students) facilities or staffing)
+number of students) limitations in facilities or staffing)

-Target Audience General Immunology will be appropriate for those students with
+Target Audience General Immunology will be appropriate for those students

-little or no prior experience in the subject.
-It will be essential for
+with little or no prior experience in the subject.
+It will be

-those with no experience in modern immunology who wish to
+essential for those with no experience in modern

-pursue the Advanced Immunology modules.
+immunology who wish to pursue the Advanced Immunology

+modules.

-Module Description This module provides an overview of the immune system and its
+Module Description This module provides an overview of the immune system and

-• • • • response to infection.
-It covers all major subject areas within this
+Module Description its response to infection.
+It covers all major subject areas

-theme and prepares students for later immunology-based
+within this theme and prepares students for later

+· ·

-modules in Terms 2 and 3.
+immunology-based modules in Terms 2 and 3.

 Duration 10 weeks at 4 days per week

 Timetabling slot Term 1

-Last Revised (e.g. year July 2021
+Last Revised (e.g. year June 2022

 changes approved)